aeonSolutions/PCB-Prototyping-Catalogue/Fully-Tested-Working-PCB-Catalogue/README.md

 - open issue tickets
 - access to future PCB revision, updates & notifications.

-To gain access click on any of the sponsorship buttons available on this page (top menu, or bottom of the page) and transfer a one time fee listed for a specific private PCB repository.
-Dont forget to include the PCB Design you want access to.
+Is quite simple, to gain access click on any of the sponsorship buttons available on this page (top menu, or bottom of the page) and transfer a one time fee listed for a specific private PCB repository.
+Don't forget to include the PCB Design you want access to.

 If you have done so, and still cannot access , send me an email at mtpsilva@gmail.com or alternatively send me a message on whatsApp or Telegram.